jamesturk/scrapeghost/docs/tutorial.md

 But let's imagine that for some reason you don't want to, perhaps this is a one-off project and even a relatively expensive request is worth it.

-`SchemaScraper` has a few options that will help, we'll change our scraper to use `list_mode` and `split_length`.
+`SchemaScraper` has a few options that will help, we'll change our scraper to use `auto_split_length`.

 ```python
 --8<-- "docs/tutorial_code/v5.py"
 ```

-`list_mode=True` alters the prompt and response format so that instead of returning a single JSON object, it returns a list of objects where each should match your provided `schema`.
+`auto_split_length=True` alters the prompt and response format so that instead of returning a single JSON object, it returns a list of objects where each should match your provided `schema`.

 We alter the `schema` to just be a single string because we're only interested in the URL.

-Finally, we set the `split_length` to 2048.
+Finally, we set the `auto_split_length` to 2048.
 This is the maximum number of tokens that will be passed to OpenAI in a single request.

 It's a good idea to set this to about half the token limit, since the response counts against the token limit as well.